i3dsymposium/i3dsymposium.github.io/2024/papers.md

   - title: "Volumes And Fields"
     papers:
-      - title: "Efficient Visibility Approximation for Game AI using Neural Omnidirectional Distance Fields"
-        authors: "Zhi Ying, Nicholas Edwards, Mikhail Kutuzov"
-        abstract: |
-          Visibility information is critical in game AI applications, but the computational cost of raycasting-based methods poses a challenge for real-time systems.

-          To address this challenge, we propose a novel method that represents a partitioned game scene as neural Omnidirectional Distance Fields (ODFs), allowing scalable and efficient visibility approximation between positions without raycasting.
-For each position of interest, we map its omnidirectional distance data from the spherical surface onto a UV plane.
-We then use multi-resolution grids and bilinearly interpolated features to encode directions.
-This allows us to use a compact multi-layer perceptron (MLP) to reconstruct the high-frequency directional distance data at these positions, ensuring fast inference speed.
-We demonstrate the effectiveness of our method through offline experiments and in-game evaluation.

-          For in-game evaluation, we conduct a side-by-side comparison with raycasting-based visibility tests in three different scenes.
-Using a compact MLP (128 neurons and 2 layers), our method achieves an average cold start speedup of 9.35 times and warm start speedup of 4.8 times across these scenes.
-In addition, unlike the raycasting-based method, whose evaluation time is affected by the characteristics of the scenes, our method's evaluation time remains constant.

       - title: "ProteusNeRF: Fast Lightweight NeRF Editing using 3D-Aware Image Context"
         authors: "Binglun Wang, Niladri Shekhar Dutt, Niloy Mitra"
         abstract: |